jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 ![Bluemix Dashboard][6]

-The dashboard provides you an overview of the active Bluemix space for your organization.
-By default, the space will be "dev" and the organization will be the project creator's username.
-For example, if bob@example.com were to log into Bluemix for the first time, his active space would be "dev" and his organization would be "bob@example.com."

-If you create additional organizations or spaces in Bluemix, remember to be consistent as you follow our tutorials.
-If you stick to the default selections, you should be just fine.

-Clicking **Add an application** lets you choose different kinds of Runtimes (like Java or Ruby), Services (such as DataCache or Mongo) and Boilerplates, which are essentially pre-configured application templates that are great ways to get started.
+Clicking **Create an application** lets you choose different kinds of Runtimes (like Java or Ruby), Services (such as DataCache or Mongo) and Boilerplates, which are essentially pre-configured application templates that are great ways to get started.
 Select the **Java Web Starter** Boilerplate, which opens a panel that displays more information about what it does:

 ![Bluemix Java Web Starter][7]